aobasuyi/Bikesharing/README.md

 - Most bike trips lasted less than one hour and the highest bike checkout time was about 6 minutes.
-- Males were 3 times more likely that than females to use the bike rideshare.
+- Males were 3 times more likely than females to use the bike rideshare.

 <br />